HomeSite Map

 With “One After 909,” the listener actually gets to experience both at the same time, the only example in which this can actually be done.
 This original Lennon composition is noteworthy for being the earliest original Beatles composition to be played by the band, dating back as far as the “Quarry Men” days of 1957 with only John in the group, then with John and Paul later in the year, and then in 1958 when George became a member.
 When Ringo joined in September of 1962, he also became acquainted with the song and attempted to record it with the others in March of 1963.

 When John decided to resurrect “One After 909” for what became their final released album, fans of their later years got to witness a glimpse of the earliest throws of Beatlemania, unwittingly experiencing the excitement of the early fans who prefer the Ed Sullivan Beatles.
-In fact, when watching the rooftop footage of them performing the song on the “Let It Be” movie, one can easily imagine this as an Ed Sullivan Show performance...minus the longer hair and different clothes, of course!
+In fact, when watching the rooftop footage of them performing the song on the “Let It Be” movie, one can easily imagine this as a Beatles performance on Ed Sullivan Show...minus the longer hair and different clothes, of course!

 Song Summary